ghastskuller/2122s1-backend-bare-template/README.md

     });
     ```

-8. Run this test to see that it is successful.
+8. Run this test to see whether it is successful.

     ```
-    node test .\tests\integration\router.test.js
+    node .\tests\integration\router.test.js
     ```

 9. Before we can run this, we need to run the application and run the test runner.
 Do that by adding the following: